kyma-project/kyma/docs/security/03-06-oauth2-server.md

    EOF
    ```

-   >**NOTE:** This example OAuth2Client CR has a redirect URI defined through the optional `spec.redirectUris` property.
+   >**NOTE:** This sample OAuth2Client CR has a redirect URI defined through the optional **spec.redirectUris** property.
 See [this](https://github.com/ory/hydra-maester/blob/master/config/crd/bases/hydra.ory.sh_oauth2clients.yaml) CRD for more details.

 ### Use Hydra-generated credentials